Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice: Supplemental Material

-In the main text, we have found that the Fourier transform of the scaled SC correlation function $\tilde{\Phi}(k)$ have one zero-momentum peak and two finite-momentum peaks at $\pm Q$.
-For the strong interaction $V=1.0$ case the finite momentum peaks are largely enhanced as the length of the cylinder $L_x$ increases, indicating that the PDW ordering is leading order in the pairing channel.
-Here, we show that the opposite behavior happens in the weakly interacting model with $V=0.2$ and $\delta=11.1\%$.
-We measure the SC correlation functions $\Phi(r)$ in three system with $L_x=24,36,48$ and apply a uniform scaling factor $K=1.5$ to normalize the three correlation functions.
-The Fourier transform of the rescaled correlation functions are illustrated in Fig. \ref{AFig:V=0.2}, we find that the finite-momentum peaks are quickly suppressed as the length increases from $L_x=24$ to $48$.
-On the contrary, the zero-momentum peak increases gradually and becomes dominant in the $L_x=48$ system.
-This result implies that at weak coupling the uniform SC is the leading instability in the SC channel.
+To rule out possible finite size effect, we further calculate $\tilde{\Phi}(k)$ of the $V=0.2$ and $1.0$ models on the cylinder with $L_x=24 \sim 48$, as depicted in Fig. \ref{AFig:otherlength}.
+Again, we fix $V_1=-V$ and $V_2=V/2$, and apply same uniform scaling factor $K=1.5$ to normalize the correlation functions.
+For the weakly interacting model with $V=0.2$ and $\delta=11.1\%$, we find that the finite-momentum peaks are suppressed as the length increases from $L_x=36$ to $48$; on the contrary, the zero-momentum peak gradually increases and becomes dominant in the $L_x=48$ system.
+This result implies that at weak coupling the uniform SC is preferred in the ground state, as expected.
+The opposite behavior happens for the strong interaction case of $V=1.0$, as shown in Fig. \ref{AFig:otherlength}(b); as $L_x$ increases, the finite-momentum peaks of $\tilde{\Phi}(k)$ become sharper while the zero-momentum peak is suppressed, which clearly suggests that for strong interaction $V=1.0$ the PDW with finite-momentum pairing is the only dominant SC order.